heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 ## _"A course in English..?
 Why This Fantasy?"_

 All the written material will be in English.
-The speaker will talk in French.
+The teaching staff will speak in French.

 This is meant to prepare you for the future.
 Our field is mostly made in English so this is a great opportunity to practice your English skills.

 Evaluations will be in English as well but you can answer the questions in French if you prefer.

-If you have any difficulties with English, please let me know.
+If you have any difficulties with English, please let us know.

 ## _"What about ChatGPT, Copilot, etc.?"_